source-data/py-smtag/README.md

 # py-smtag
-pyTorch version of the SourceData SmaratTag engine
+pyTorch version of the SourceData SmartTag engine